 Through our pioneering research agenda, and world-class facilities, we help businesses understand how effective their products and services are in lowering consumers’ carbon footprint and reducing energy bills.

 This course is designed to help you to develop a range of personal and professional skills which will make you highly-employable.
 Once you progress and complete our full BSc (Hons) Real Estate Development and Management degree, you'll graduate with diverse and rewarding careers opportunities ahead of you.

 The built environment is one of the world’s largest employment sectors providing a wealth of opportunities in the design and development of cities and urban development.
 With an extensive understanding of the property and real estate industry, you'll be well equipped to pursue a variety of roles.

-Built Environment at Salford currently boasts a 95% employment rate upon graduation.
+Built Environment at Salford currently have a 95% graduate employment rate.
 Our property and real estate alumni have progressed to work with national property organisations, including CBRE, DTZ, Lambert Smith Hampton and Savills.
 Others have chosen roles working with local authorities and housing associations.

 You might find that you want to learn more about the built environment.
 Building on our expertise, we offer a range of postgraduate courses that can take your interests and career opportunities further.
 Salford graduates and alumni who apply for our postgraduate courses also qualify to receive a generous fees discount.

 What you need to know

 In addition to our academic entry requirements, we also look for a positive attitude, an enthusiasm for learning and an interest in teamwork in each applicant.
 Possessing these characteristics will not only help you to fulfil your potential at university, but will be essential for a successful career in the built environment.